asierabreu/sample_starter_project/docs/intro.md

 # Starter Learning Framework

-Welcome to IntelliTools: _Starter_ level Learnign Framework.
+Welcome to IntelliTools _Starter_ Learning Framework.
 This documentation helps you understand what type of delivery you should expect from this project.

 ## The project workflow